 Employee engagement is the relationship of an employee to the broader organization.
 High employee engagement is essential for every business, as engaged employees are more likely to be satisfied with their careers and their employers.
 However, job satisfaction shouldn’t be confused with high engagement.
 Job satisfaction is what the employee gets from the employer, while employee engagement is what the employee gives back.

 In addition to job satisfaction, some studies have shown that high levels of engagement result in better overall employee well-being, as well as better performance and higher retention rates for the employer.
 In other words, engaged employees benefit everyone.

 Officially, employee advocacy is the promotion of an organization by its employees.
 In other words, it is allowing (or encouraging) employees to advertise for you.
 It’s marketing that comes straight from the mouths (or social media profiles) of your employees.
 And it works!

-As you can see, employee engagement and employee advocacy are obviously not the same thing, but they are closely tied together.
+As you can see, employee engagement and employee advocacy are not one in the same, but they are closely tied together.
 You can’t have effective employee advocates without engaged employees, which is why employee engagement is so important.
 Not sure how to increase employee engagement?
-We’ve come up with three ways to get started, and each one is totally free
+We’ve come up with three ways to get started, and each one is totally free.